| Starting

 Vacuum chambers for high vacuum (sub-microTorr) experiments cost

 many thousands of dollars and require careful maintenance.
-For A
+I wanted to see the way

 It turns out you can build an excellent chambers out